 Succulent smoked pork chops are a big winner at any cookout.
-Compared to other cuts of pork, chops don't take a long time to smoke, especially if you choose the thinner ones.
-Pork chops can be lightly seasoned with a bit of salt and pepper before smoking and will taste great.
+They don't take a long time to cook, especially if you choose the thinner chops, and can simply be seasoned with salt and pepper before smoking.

-A basic brine of three-quarters of a cup salt to one gallon of water is a good starting point for a pork chop brine.
+A mixture of three-quarters of a cup salt to one gallon of combined water and juice is used for this recipe.
 One gallon of brine is enough for three to four pounds of pork chops.
-Herbs, spices and fruit juice or alcoholic beverages can be added to the mix to up the flavor profile of the smoked pork chops.
-Here's one of my favorite pork chop brine recipes that I use with one inch thick loin chops.
+Herbs, spices and other fruit juice or beverages can be substituted if you'd like to experiment with different flaors.
+Here's one of my brine recipes that I used with these half-inch thick chops.

-A smoker temperature of 200 to 225 degrees Fahrenheit is ideal for cooking smoked pork chops.
-Depending on the thickness of the meat, the chops will take from two to four hours to smoke to perfection.
-My preference of smoking wood leans toward fruitwoods, like apple or pear, or even a light flavored
+A smoker temperature of 225 to 250 degrees Fahrenheit is ideal for smoking the loin chops.
+Depending on the thickness of the meat and smoker temperature, the chops will take from two to four hours to smoke.

 A traditional barbecue calls for a heap of